-For FY2023, the ARC comprised three members, namely, Mr Low Weng Keong, Mr Gn Hiang Meng and Mr Chew Choon Soo, all of whom were Non-Executive Independent Directors.
+The ARC comprised three members, namely, Mr Low Weng Keong, Mr Gn Hiang Meng and Mr Chew Choon Soo during the period from 1 January 2024 to 23 April 2024.
+Mr Gn Hiang Meng retired as a director of the Company on 23 April 2024 and consequently stepped down as a member of the ARC.
+On 23 April 2024, Mr Ong Sim Ho was appointed as a member of the ARC.
+The ARC currently comprises three members, namely Mr Low Weng Keong, Mr Chew Choon Soo and Mr Ong Sim Ho.
+Throughout FY2024, the ARC comprised at least three Directors, all of whom are Non-Executive Independent Directors.
 The Chairman of the ARC, Mr Low Weng Keong, was formerly the country managing partner of a Big Four accounting firm in Singapore, and a past global chairman and president of CPA Australia.
-Mr Gn Hiang Meng was a senior banker with more than 30 years' experience in investment banking and the hospitality industry.
 Mr Chew Choon Soo has more than 23 years of senior executive search and assessment experience and served in various regional and global management and committee roles.
+Mr Ong Sim Ho is the Managing Director and Head of Corporate and Finance department of Drew & Napier LLC and he is dual-qualified as a lawyer and Chartered Accountant.